ececilla/WorizonJsonRpc/README.md

 + callInteger: Call remote procedure with Integer as expected return type.
 + callIntegerArray: Call remote procedure with array of ints as expected return value.
 + callDouble: Call remote procedure with double as expected return type.
-+ callDoubleArray: Call remote procedure with arrays of doubles as expected return value.
++ callDoubleArray: Call remote procedure with array of doubles as expected return value.
 + ...

 The arguments to these methods are passed as varargs arguments.
 Following you can find a code snippet demonstrating this api usage: